 Get a local SIM card

-If I haven’t set up something like a Roam Mobility of AlwaysOnline Wireless plan before I leave to go somewhere, I’ll pick up a SIM card at the airport.
+If I haven’t set up a roaming plan before I leave to go somewhere, I’ll pick up a SIM card at the airport.
 It’s not even that I need to be on social media when I’m out exploring, I want to make sure I have data for things like maps and directions.
 Having Google Maps available whenever I want it gives me peace of mind.
 If it’s not possible to get a SIM at the airport for some reason, it’ll be one of the first things I do after getting settled at my accommodations.

 Get a local transit card